13 days Tokyo to Tokyo

 In the morning, you’ll discover the Japanese art of sushi-making with an unforgettable lesson from a sushi chef, and then sample your creations for lunch!

-If you’re up for something fun and different, you’ll have the option to bring your favourite video game to life with MariCar!
+If you’re up for something fun and different, you’ll also have the option to bring your favourite video game to life with MariCar!
 This activity allows you to choose a costume and race down the streets of Tokyo!
 (Please note: to participate, you must secure an international drivers permit valid in Japan before the start of the trip).

 In the evening, you can head to Golden Gai and experience Japanese nightlife!